-Home University means the Australian University in which the student is enrolled at the time they applied for a Scholarship, that nominated the student to apply, and will confer the student's degree upon completion.
+Home University means the Australian University in which the student is enrolled while undertaking their Scholarship Program and will confer the student's degree upon completion.

 Host Location means the eligible geographic location in the Indo-Pacific region (see Section 3.2) to which the Scholar will travel to undertake their Scholarship Program.